Visitation Rights to a Person Standing In Loco Parentis to a Child in Arizona

 The Court of Appeals reversed the trial court order granting Mr. Hughes’s visitation.
 It affirmed the trial court’s ruling that it had no authority to order him to pay child support.

 If you have questions about visitation rights and in loco parentis standing in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.